tgherzog/sailbuddy-pages/index.md

 * Display local time or GMT in the data table
 * Display Depth Below Keel (DBK) or Below Surface (DBS) directly from your depth gauge, or have Sail Buddy calculate these for you based on Depth Below Transducer (DBT)
+* A new option in Display Settings disables your screen's Auto-Lock whenever Sail Buddy is active (GPS and/or NMEA are on).
+This will obviously consume more battery power.
 * Several other options in Settings have been simplified